mediaoasisksa/quranesh/replit.md

 # System Architecture

 ## Frontend Architecture
 The frontend is built with React and TypeScript using Vite, Wouter for routing, Shadcn/ui for UI components, and Tailwind CSS for styling with Amiri font for Arabic.
 TanStack Query manages server state, and the browser's Web Speech API provides Arabic text-to-speech.
-A custom i18n system with Context API supports ten languages (English, Indonesian, Turkish, Arabic, Chinese, Swahili, Somali, Bosnian, Albanian, Russian), offering automatic RTL/LTR switching and persisting language preferences in localStorage.
+A custom i18n system with Context API supports nine languages, offering automatic RTL/LTR switching and persisting language preferences in localStorage.
 The application features a colorful Quranesh logo consistently displayed across all pages.

 ## Backend Architecture
 The backend uses Express.js with TypeScript in ESM mode, providing a RESTful API for phrases, exercises, progress, and statistics.
 Zod schemas handle data validation, and Express middleware manages JSON parsing, CORS, and logging.